rifaideen/humhub-modules-album/README.md

 A group of images as memorable albums.

-This widget allows user to add albums with description and optional album cover.
+This module allows user to add albums with description and optional album cover.

 ### Manual Setup